 There are three main types of webs: orb webs, funnel or sheet webs, and the irregular webs of house spiders.

-- Orb webs – Orb-weaver spiders build their webs almost completely through touch, because, although they have eight eyes, they actually have poor eyesight.
+- Orb Webs: Orb-weaver spiders build their webs almost completely through touch, because, although they have eight eyes, they actually have poor eyesight.
 According to a Newton Nature Bulletin from the Argonne National Laboratory, "Beneath her abdomen are six spinnerets that can be extended or compressed and used like the fingers of a human hand.
-Each spinneret has "faucets" and "spools" connected by tiny tubes to several types of glands."
+Each spinneret has 'faucets' and 'spools' connected by tiny tubes to several types of glands."
 The silk begins as a liquid then solidifies and becomes stronger exposed to the air.
 To build the web, the orb-weaver sets the foundation with radial and framework threads using dragline silk.
 The viscid silk is then applied on top of this foundation, made sticky by "dots" of a glue-like substance.
 The web generally takes about an hour to build.

 - Funnel Webs: These sheet-like webs are generally spun outside by funnel-web or grass spiders.
 As explained in the Newton Nature Bulletin, "Each sheet extends outward from a funnel-like opening beneath which the spider lurks in waiting for grasshoppers and other insects that may alight upon It.
 She constantly enlarges the web and, if undisturbed, it may become a square yard in the area."
 Generally set horizontally, the web "funnels" down into a shelter, such as a crack in the ground or a rock crevice or thick vegetation.
 The funnel opening can be over a foot long, with the sheet extending up to three feet.

 - Irregular Webs: House spiders usually build their webs at night, and is much more haphazard than that of the orb weaver.
 This web "has a central sheet of densely woven silk which serves as a hiding place and is anchored by numerous guy lines that are long and strong," the Nature Bulletin states.
 This spider uses its back comb-like legs, with their row of curved bristles, to capture prey by tossing the silken strands of the web over an insect that flies or wanders into it.